Minor in Marine Science

 When the ocean becomes the classroom, students experience learning through real-world exploration.

 Introductory and core classes are offered at the University of South Alabama's main campus.
-However, most of our faculty also work at the Dauphin Island Sea Lab (DISL), located approximately 35 miles south of Mobile.
-Within a short distance of these two locations, there are diverse habitats including:
+However, faculty may also work at the Dauphin Island Sea Lab (DISL), located approximately 35 miles south of Mobile.
+Within a short distance of these two locations, there are diverse habitats including the:

 • Mobile Bay